 - Failure to meet health standards

-- Visa officer has reservations regarding the applicant’s intention or his/her application
+- Visa officer has reservations regarding your intention or application

-To start the reapplication process there are a number of procedures that need to be followed.
+To start the reapplication process, there are several procedures that need to be followed.
 These are generally based on the visa you applied for.

 Student Visa Rejections

-Canadian student visas are often rejected.
-In fact 1 in every 4 Canada study permit applications are rejected predominantly for one of three reasons:
+Canada study permit applications may be rejected for one of three reasons:

 - failure to prove adequate financial resources;